iansawicki/octoml-cli-workflows/README.md

 #### Local Jobs

-These are the requirements for local jobs:
+Ensure you have the following requirements for local jobs in your repo:

 - The model file (in ONNX, TensorFlow SavedModel, TensorFlow Graphdef, or Torchscript format).
 - The `octoml.yaml` file.

-Edit the `Run deployment and inference` step of the `local-example.yml` file to include any inference code specific to your model..
+Then, edit the `Run deployment and inference` step of the `local-example.yml` file to include any inference code specific to your model.

 #### Cloud Jobs

-If you wish to use cloud jobs, there are a few requirements:
+Ensure you have the following requirements for cloud jobs in your repo:

 - The model file (in ONNX, TensorFlow SavedModel, TensorFlow Graphdef, or Torchscript format).
 - To package the model and take advantage of the acceleration the OctoML Platform